 Moving to a new home provides a perfect opportunity to maximize closet functionality.
-But before you hang your first shirt or pair of pants, it is critical to design the space correctly.
+Before you hang your first shirt or pair of pants it is critical to design the space correctly.
 With these 4 simple considerations you can enjoy many years of clean, functional space.

 1. Where to Start:

 It all starts in the home you’re leaving.
 That is where the necessary purge must happen.
-Clothes rarely worn, jeans saved for when weight-loss goals are met or items still with tags on them should go.
+Clothes which are rarely worn or items still with tags on them should go.
+Donate or sell them now!

-Once you have de-cluttered, take an inventory of your items.
-How many hanging clothes do you have vs how many folded?
+Once you have de-cluttered take an inventory of your items.
+How many hanging clothes do you hang vs. how many are folded?
 How many shoes do you keep in your closet?
-Do you prefer to fold your jeans or hang them?
+Do you tend to hang most garments or fold?
 Do you like drawers in your closet or do you utilize a chest of drawers in your bedroom?

-If you are a "do-it-yourselfer" and/or on a tight budget, you can find shelf and hanging rod systems at your local home improvement store for $200 to $500.
+If you are a DIY person and/or on a tight budget you can find shelf inexpensive hanging rod systems at your local home improvement store for $200 to $500.
 Another option is to hire a reputable closet company to build a custom design for your space.
+Doing this will not only be giving you a far superior product, but will also ensure it is designed by a professional so your new space functions as it should.

 3. Design Basics:

-- Drawers/Baskets: Drawers or sliding baskets should be used for underwear and socks.
-If you can’t see it, you don’t wear it so keep sweaters and shirts on shelves rather than in a drawer.
+- Drawers/Baskets: Drawers should be used for easy to find garments, underwear and socks.
+If you can’t see it you don’t wear it- so keep sweaters and shirts on shelves rather than in a drawer.

 4. Utilizing Space:

-For deeper reach in closets, consider placing a hanging system on one of the side walls rather than the rear wall of the closet.
-On the adjoining sides, start a 14-inch deep shelf wall 28 inches from the back wall that has the end-to-end hanging poles.
-This allows for clothes put at the far end of the long hanging poles to still be easily reached.
-In most cases, you can gain two to four feet of hanging space using this design.
+For deeper step in closets consider placing a hanging system on one of the side walls rather than just using the rear wall of the closet.
+Typically to use adjacent walls and have them properly function the walls will need to be at least 54".
+This allows for clothes put on one wall to still be easily reached while the other clothes on adjacent wall are hanging perpendicular to them.
+In most cases you can gain two to four feet of hanging space using this design since the hanging poles will not be crossing each other.

-When it comes to closet organization, we offer many options.
+When it comes to closet organization, Distinctive Closets & Garage offers many options.
 To see what would work best for your home, request a complimentary in-home closet design estimate.